nbetts2020/MoE-Asset-Pricing/README.md

 Online Learning, a methodology in which sequentially available data is used to update the predictor (the weights of a model) for future data at each step, has been an area of focus underrepresented in asset pricing, much less in the context of small cap stocks.
 Ergonomically, it caters well to the case wherein the data itself is generated as a function of time, such as a stock price.
 Yet, it doesn't come without its challenges, notably *catastrophic forgetting*.
 Catastrophic forgetting is a phenomenon in which neural networks, when paired with a form of continuous learning (such as online learning), become prone to forget how to perform older tasks as new tasks are learned.
 Biologically, humans generally do not suffer from the same predicament.
 The way we update our biological neural net doesn't necessarily override the neurons that are responsible for holding together old memories that may be useful in performing a task.
 Instead, the brain integrates new information by strengthening existing neural pathways and forming new connections, ensuring that old memories remain intact and accessible.
 This process, known as 'synaptic plasticity', allows for the retention and incorporation of both old and new information efficiently.
 Many algorithms attempt to replicate this special kind of plasticity-stability balance in ensuring consistency in learned prediction.

 Regularization of a model's parameters is one of the most commonly used strategies to mitigate catastrophic forgetting.
 By penalizing large updates to critical parameters during training, regularization helps ensure that the model retains its previously acquired knowledge while adapting to new information.
-Methods such as L2 regularization, Synaptic Intelligence, and Fisher Information Regularization, among others, constrain parameter updates in an effort to prevent drastic shifts in learned weights, albeit in different ways.
+Methods such as L2 regularization, Synaptic Intelligence, and Elastic Weight Consolidation, among others, constrain parameter updates in an effort to prevent drastic shifts in learned weights, albeit in different ways.
 Likewise, though more focused on the parameters of the gating network rather than the model's weights, Expert Routing Regularization is another form of regularization that adds a further layer of control by encouraging a more balanced selection of experts.
 This ensures that no expert becomes overly dominant or underutilized during training - both signs of overfitting and generalization loss.
 More creative approaches, such as the Memory Replay Buffer, introduce a complementary mechanism.
 Instead of relying solely on constraining parameter updates, replay buffers store key historical data samples.
 During training, the model can revisit these past data points alongside new information, akin to how humans recall and integrate past experiences while learning something new.
 While the literature on addressing catastrophic forgetting is certainly not scarce, there's no clear consensus on the optimal approach.
 Thus, the following five approaches have been implemented to test their efficacy:

 ### Continual Learning with Regularization